Lab-Brat/labbrat.net/content/blog/send_emails_from_terminal.md

 ```

 This command will generate a link on localhost:8080 which will ask you
-to authorize using the Google account that created the OAuth app.
+to authenticate using the Google account that created the OAuth app.
 Then,
 run the command below to generate a token and encrypt it with the GPG key:
 ```bash
 mailctl access user-account@gmail.com